MemoritiK/TaskLine/Readme.md

 ## **Installation – CLI**
 ### **From release**:
 Download the taskline binary and place it in ~/.local/bin.
+Make it executable.

+    chmod +x ~/.local/bin/taskline.bin
     taskline.bin

 ### From Repo